angeljayakumar/world-happiness-analytics/README.md

 - **StandardScaler** for feature scaling
 - **SharpWalk** to guide selection between parametric and non-parametric statistical tests for hypothesis analysis
 - **Joblib** for saving/loading models
+- **Streamlit** for building the interactive web app interface
+- **Design Thinking** framework to guide user-centered app design, especially for a young persona (Alfie)
+- **A/B Testing** to compare minimal and rich UI versions of the app for optimal engagement

 <h3 style="color:#C71585;">Analysis Used</h3>